odkr/sucgi/README.rst

 ============

-suCGI requires a system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including its X/Open system interface extension.
+suCGI requires a system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including its X/Open System Interface extension.
 Any Unix-like operating system that has been released since 2017 and that does *not* target embedded systems should meet these requirements.